Sen2Agri/Sen2Agri-System/FAQ.md

 # Administration

-## How can I delete or cancel a job?
+## How can I delete or cancel a running job?

-If you want to stop a running or scheduled job, you first need to find out its identifier.
+If you want to stop a running job, you first need to find out its identifier.
 For that, you can use the "Monitoring" tab of the web interface.
+In this context, a job is only created shortly before it starts running.
+See [the corresponding section](#how-can-i-cancel-a-scheduled-jobtask) for stopping a scheduled task.

-Once you have the `id`, you can use the `job_operations.py` script (not installed by default):
+Once you have the `id`, you can use the `job_operations.py` script:

 ```bash
 # display the usage information